Oyelowo/twust/README.md

 ## License

-`tw-macro` is licensed under the MIT license.
+`twust` is licensed under the MIT license.
 See the `LICENSE` file for details.